falcordapp/FalCordV3/README.md

 Download and setup a postgreSQL server with the database name of your choice.
 Download the config.json from the repository and modify the entries of your choice.
 Look below for a guide.

-Run npm install and then node server.js to start Oldcord.
+Run npm install and then node server.js to start FalCord.

 Since V3 is hosted on my own server at home, I use cloudflared to bypass CG-NAT and have enabled cloudflare's free SSL so the SSL stuff in the earlier configuration is kinda deprecated.